 PRACTICUM

-MSMITE and MSIT-IS students cannot obtain CPT or OPT for their fall practicum because the practicum is a separate core course requirement and is not intended for individual remuneration nor designated as satisfying the internship requirement.
+MSMITE and MSIT-IS students may not obtain CPT or OPT work authorization for the fall practicum.
+The practicum is a core course requirement separate from the internship core requirement and may not include remuneration as part the course.